chrislomonico/MinimumViableDataspace/docs/developer/decision-records/2022-06-15-registration-service/README.md

 #### Participants

 1. _Participant A_, which performs a request to _Participant B_. (_Participant A_ could be a company enrolled within a dataspace.)
-2. A Participant B, which serves a request to Participant A, and needs to establish Participant A's credentials.
-Participant B could be a company enrolled within a dataspace, or the Dataspace Authority, depending on the flow.
+2. _Participant B_, which serves a request to _Participant A_, and needs to establish _Participant A's_ credentials. (_Participant B_ could be a company enrolled within a dataspace, or the Dataspace Authority, depending on the flow.)

 #### Overview